nophead/NopSCADlib/readme.md

 parts are used.
 This heuristic isn't always correct, so the default can be overridden by setting the `big` parameter of `assembly` to `true` or `false`.

+Setting the `ngb` parameter of `assembly` to `true` removes its column from the global BOM and merges it parts into its parent assembly column of the global BOM.
+This is to prevent the global BOM page becoming too wide in large projects by having it include just the major assemblies.

 The example below shows how to define a vitamin and incorporate it into an assembly with sub-assemblies and make an exploded view.
 The resulting flat BOM is shown but heirachical BOMs are also generated for real projects.